redyorg/redyorg.github.io/_ourwork/ourcampaigns.md

 > #### Stage 2: Gaging Social Attitude

 Once REdy has identified the target audience, we then conduct our own research into social attitudes surrounding the issue.
-We publish a series of learning material, each designed to gage the social reaction of a specific point relating to the issue.
+We publish a series of learning material, each designed to gauge the social reaction of a specific point relating to the issue.

 &nbsp;